victoryeo/CryptoWalletApp/README.md

 $ ./node_modules/.bin/rn-nodeify  --install
 then import the generated shim.js file in App.js

-After that, apply the patch files in patches folder to modify react-native index.js in node_modules
+After that, apply the patch files in patches folder to modify react-native, react-native-os, react-native-tcp in node_modules
 $ npx patch-package

 #### Use Opensea SDK and Opensea API